-The City offers fitness classes, weight rooms, camps and more, offering something for everyone.
-Community recreation centres will be open until 4 p.m. on December 24 and 31 (later for those with scheduled permits) and closed on December 25 and 26 and January 1.
+The City offers a variety of fitness classes and other drop-in recreation programming over the holidays.
+Community recreation centres will be open until 4 p.m. on December 24 and 31 and closed on December 25 and 26 and January 1.
 Some facilities may be closed during the holiday period for annual maintenance.
 More information and schedules are available at http://www.toronto.ca/rec or by calling 311.

-Drop-in swim programs at pools across the city make it convenient to make a splash this holiday season.
+Drop-in swim programs are available at pools across the city this holiday season.
+City indoor pools will offer both family-friendly leisure swims and fitness swims.
 Schedules vary by location and are available at http://www.toronto.ca/swim.

 High Park Zoo

 The Toronto Zoo will be open throughout the holiday season except on December 25.
-More information is available at http://www.torontozoo.com/.
+Admission on Boxing Day will be 50 per cent off.
+More information about the Zoo's 12 Days of Enrichment event, operating hours and admission prices is available at http://www.torontozoo.com/.

 St. Lawrence Market Complex

-To serve Toronto residents and visitors, the St. Lawrence Market Complex has modified hours over the winter holiday season, including extended Sunday hours for the South Market from 7 a.m. to 4 p.m. on December 24 and 31.
+To serve Toronto residents and visitors, the St. Lawrence Market Complex has modified hours over the winter holiday season, including extended Sunday and Monday hours for the South Market from 8 a.m. to 4 p.m. on December 23, 24 and 30, as well as from 9 a.m. to 3 p.m. on December 31.
 The South Market will be closed on December 25 and 26 as well as January 1 and 2.
 Regular hours of operation will be observed on all other days throughout December and January.

 The South Market features 64 merchants and is open five days a week, year-round.
 During the holiday season, the St. Lawrence Market will also offer a variety of paid classes and free drop-in cooking demonstrations and seminars on holiday meal ideas.

-The St. Lawrence Market Saturday Farmers Market and Sunday Antique Market operate year-round in the temporary market at 125 The Esplanade.
+The St. Lawrence Market Saturday Farmers Market and Sunday Antique Market operate year-round in the Temporary Market at 125 The Esplanade.
 Both markets will be open during the winter holiday season.
-The Saturday Farmers Market will be open from 5 a.m. to 3 p.m. on December 23 and 30.
-The Sunday Antique Market will be open from 7 a.m. to 5 p.m. on December 24 and 31.
+The Saturday Farmers Market will be open from 5 a.m. to 3 p.m. on December 22 and 29.
+The Sunday Antique Market will be open from 7 a.m. to 5 p.m. on December 23 and 30.

 More information about the St. Lawrence Market Complex holiday hours and holiday-themed activities is available at http://www.stlawrencemarket.com.